 While the clergy would be the first to remind us that they are human too, proper respect is due to their office.
 The Rector in particular is our father in God and as such his word is law.
 Insubordination or rudeness toward the clergy will not be tolerated.
 If a cleric makes a liturgical decision with which you do not agree, bite your tongue and follow instructions.
 Disagreements or differences of opinion are to be settled privately, not during Mass or in the presence of others.

-Clerics are addressed as “Father” or “Deacon,” according to their orders, or “sir.”
-(Under the present administration the French equivalents of these titles are also appropriate.)
-Although some clerics may allow or even prefer use of their Christian names, do not assume that such informality automatically applies to new members of the staff or to guests: until a new or visiting cleric directs otherwise, he is to be addressed by the appropriate title.
+Clerics are addressed according to their orders and preferences of style, or “sir”/“ma’am”.
+Although some clerics may allow or even prefer use of their Christian names, do not assume that such informality automatically applies to new members of the staff or to guests: until a new or visiting cleric directs otherwise, he or she is to be addressed by the appropriate title.
 Within the context of the liturgy the formal titles are used at all times unless a rubric specifically directs otherwise (as in the ceremonial for the Institution of a Rector).
 Even if the cleric is your lifelong best friend and you are still threatening to tell his mother about that childhood indiscretion involving his kid sister, the lizard, and the neighbor’s vegetable garden, the dignity of his office should be honored when he is executing the functions of that office.

-A bishop, when present, is to be addressed as “Bishop” or “sir” or “Father.”
-The title “my Lord [Bishop]” is appropriate only to prelates of the Church of England and of those Commonwealth nations where the episcopate retains a temporal dignity.
-Honorifics such as “Your Grace” are reserved for the Archbishops of Canterbury and York or other prelates of metropolitan rank (e.g., the Primate of a national Church).
-Bishops of other communions should be addressed according to the formularies of their own Churches.
+A bishop, when present, is to be addressed as “Bishop” or “sir”/“ma’am.”
+Anglicans though we are, this is America; the title “my Lord [Bishop]” is appropriate only to certain prelates of the Church of England.
+Honorifics such as “Your Grace” are reserved for the Archbishops of Canterbury and York.
+The same directives apply to bishops of other communions.

 The theology and praxis of the Church of the Advent are shaped and informed by the historic Church Catholic.
 As such our overall perspective is a conservative one.
 However, we are not monolithic in our views and toleration for varieties of opinion is one of the hallmarks of Anglican tradition.
 During the liturgy you may hear or see some statement or practice with which you personally disagree.
 It is your duty as a minister of the service to keep your opinions – and personal devotional practices – to yourself while carrying out your role in the liturgy.
 If you wish to discuss your differences, do so away from the Mass.
 Disruption of the liturgy in any manner will not be tolerated.